paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

-# A-choice-process-explanation-of-the-attraction-effect-data
+# Fast *then* Slow: A Choice Process Explanation for the Attraction Effect

-Raw data and scripts for the paper "A choice process explanation of the attraction effect data" by Alexia Gaudeul (R) Paolo Crosetto
+This repository contains raw data and scripts to reproduce all analyses of the paper "*Fast then Slow: A Choice Process Explanation for the Attraction Effect*" by Alexia Gaudeul (R) Paolo Crosetto.